fedora-infra/fedora-messaging/docs/user-guide/schemas.rst

 ``org.fedoraproject.stg.`` in staging and ``org.fedoraproject.prod.`` in production.

-Anitya
+anitya
 ======

-You can view the history of `all Anitya messages <https://apps.fedoraproject.org/datagrepper/raw?category=anitya>`__ in datagrepper.
+You can view the history of `all anitya messages <https://apps.fedoraproject.org/datagrepper/raw?category=anitya>`__ in datagrepper.

 * ``org.release-monitoring.prod.anitya.distro.add``: Message sent by Anitya to the "anitya.distro.add" topic when a new distribution is added. (`history <https://apps.fedoraproject.org/datagrepper/raw?topic=org.release-monitoring.prod.anitya.distro.add>`__)
 * ``org.release-monitoring.prod.anitya.distro.edit``: Message sent by Anitya when a distribution is edited. (`history <https://apps.fedoraproject.org/datagrepper/raw?topic=org.release-monitoring.prod.anitya.distro.edit>`__)